kicaj29/aws/S3/readme.md

   **In a bucket policy, the principal is the user, account, service, or other entity that is the recipient of this permission.**

+## Use cases S3 IAM policies vs S3 bucket policies

+* IAM policies
+  * You have many buckets with different permission requirements.
+Instead of defining many different S3 bucket policies, you can use IAM policies.
+  * You want all policies to be in a centralized location.
+By using IAM policies, you can manage all policy information in one location.
+* S3 policies
+  * You need a simple way to do **cross-account access to Amazon S3**, without using IAM roles.
+  * Your IAM policies bump up against the defined size limit.
+S3 bucket policies have a larger size limit.
+    * IAM 2 KB for users, 5 KB for groups, and 10 KB for roles
+    * Bucket policies limit is 20KB

 ## S3 and ACL

 An S3 ACL is a sub-resource that’s attached to every S3 bucket and object.
 It defines which AWS accounts or groups are granted access and the type of access.
 You can attach S3 ACLs **to both buckets and individual objects within a bucket** to manage permissions for those objects.
 As a general rule, AWS recommends that you use S3 bucket policies or IAM policies for access control.** S3 ACLs are a legacy access control mechanism that predates IAM.**